sfc-gh-dwilczak/tutorials/docs/dbt/setup/index.md

 Select your connection.
 ![select connection](images/06.png)

-?!?
+!!!
 Warning "If your user is using MFA"
     If your planned development user is using MFA.
 This connection test will ask for MFA authentication.

-Now we'll want to enter our own development credentials and then select test connection to validate everything.
+Now we'll want to enter our own development credentials and then select ``test connection`` to validate everything.
 ![dev credentials](images/07.png)

 Once tested you will see a ``complete`` status.
 From there we'll click save.